Barrakka Lift: Operation

 Tickets for the lift initially cost ½d for military personnel and 1d for other clients.
 Daily profits were around £10 on weekdays and £14 on Sundays.

 In World War I, problems arose regarding the supply of spare parts and coal which was used to power the lift.
-In October 1917, the company was forced to suspend the lift due to a lack of spare parts, and it only resumed operation in June 1919 after the war had ended.
+In October 1917, the company was forced to suspend the lift due to a lack of spare parts, and operation resumed only in June 1919 after the war had ended.

-The Malta Tramways were abolished in 1929, and the power plant which supplied the lift stopped functioning in 1931, when the government granted the company a plot near the elevator so as to allow them to built a new power station on it.
+The Malta Tramways were abolished in 1929, and the power plant which supplied the lift stopped functioning in 1931, when the government granted the company a plot near the elevator so as to allow them to build a new power station on it.
 This allowed the lift to be powered by electricity from the power grid, and the new building also had a waiting room.

 A significant drop in customers using the lift occurred during World War II, due to increasing ticket prices caused by increased electricity costs and irregular ferry services.
 Initially it was planned to increase prices by ½d, but prices were eventually increased by 1d in 1941, resulting in tickets for military employees costing 1½d and those for other clients costing 2d.
 In February 1941, 18,224 people were transported, resulting in a profit of £128.19s.8d.
 In February 1942, over 650 passengers were transported on an average daily basis.

 Political changes in the decades after the war, including Malta's independence in 1964, took their toll on the bridge.
 A significant number of the lift's clients were British military personnel and employees, and the reduced military activity after independence resulted in a further drop in the number of customers.
 Ticket prices rose by another ½d in 1958.
 A planned increase of fees up to 3d in 1964 was not accepted by the government.